pulp-platform/pulp-sdk/README.md

 make clean all run
 ~~~~~

-This will by default execute it on gvsoc, and you can configure the platform with this command:
+This will by default execute it on gvsoc, and you can configure the RTL platform with this command:

 ~~~~~shell
 make clean all run platform=rtl
 ~~~~~

+Notice that the environment variable `VSIM_PATH` should be set to the directory where the RTL platform has been built.
+This is typically done by sourcing the `setup/vsim.sh` file from the main folder of the RTL platform.

 ## Getting a single module

-You can also use this SDK to just get one module and his depencies, by doing:
+You can also use this SDK to just get one module and its dependencies, by doing:

 ~~~~~shell
 make <module name>.all